dynatrace-wwse/enablement-business-observability/lab-guide/content/02_bizevents_oneagent/01_bizevents_oneagent_capture/backupwithoutworkflowindex copy.md

 In most cases, however, you will want to add event attributes for more granular insight. `Attributes` are data fields extracted from the event `JSON` or `XML` payload.

 Below is sample response payload for the `Place Order` transaction.
-The following steps will cover how to extract the `orderId` and `units` (units will be used for the revenue number)  from the response payload.
+The following steps will cover how to extract the `orderId` and `shippingTrackingId` from the response payload.
 Capturing the `orderId` is critical for this business process as it will be unique identifier (correlation ID) that is common to all process steps.

 **Note:** Use must use exact letter casing for fields that you define for data extraction.